photon-storage/gw3-doc/docs/api/gateway/dag.md

   - Description: file path under the root CID
   - Example: `/foo/bar/example.txt`

+- **size**
+  - Required: yes
+  - Description: a query parameter that represents the size of upload content.
+  - Example: `87718`

 - **ts**
   - Required: yes
   - Description: a query parameter that represents the current unix timestamp